my-cumbria-logo, my-cumbria-logo Toggle navigation

 The type of dissertation you do will depend upon your discipline and the approach you decide to take to your methodology.
 In some courses, you will be instructed as to which type of dissertation you will be expected to do.
 Ensure you read your dissertation assignment brief or handbook carefully to see if your tutors have any specific requirements for your dissertation.

-• Choosing a topic, proposals and planning your research
+• Choosing a topic and planning your research

 Research Question Models

 In fields such as health and social care, models such as PICO or SPIDER are often used to formulate research questions.
-You can find out more about these models From this NHS Guide.
-If your tutor has recommended using PICO or a similar model, our PICO searching form can take you through the steps to build your research question and guide you into your literature searching as part of your literature review.
+You can find out more about these models from this NHS Guide.
+If your tutor has recommended using such a model, our PICO searching form or SPIDER Searching Form can take you through the steps to build your research question and guide you into your literature searching as part of your literature review.

 A proposal might include the following headings: